SegmentationBLWX/sssegmentation/docs/Tutorials.md

 #### Config File Structure

 Now, there are 2 basic component types under "configs/_base_", *i.e.*, datasets and dataloaders, which are responsible for loading various datasets with different settings.
-For example, to train FCN segmentor on Pascal VOC dataset, you can import them like this,
+For example, to train FCN segmentor on Pascal VOC dataset (assuming that we hope the total batch size is 16 and the training image size is 512x512), you can import them like this,
 ```python
 from .._base_ import DATASET_CFG_VOCAUG_512x512, DATALOADER_CFG_BS16
 ```